Contact Us Today (424) 372-3112

 What Does the Prosecutor Have to Prove?

-In order for a prosecutor to obtain a conviction, they have to prove beyond any reasonable doubt, that you encouraged or requested another person to commit a crime, your intent was for the other person to commit the crime, and they did in fact receive your communication
+In order for a prosecutor to obtain a conviction, they have to prove beyond any reasonable doubt that you encouraged or requested another person to commit a crime, your intent was for the other person to commit the crime, and they did, in fact, receive your communication

 These witnesses are typically the individuals who were solicited to commit the crime.
-Corroborating evidence refers to any evidence connecting you with the commission of the crime, but is separate from evidence given by a witness.
+Corroborating evidence refers to any evidence connecting you with the commission of the crime but is separate from evidence given by a witness.

 Corroborating evidence can include your behavior or statements that show a pattern connecting you to soliciting a crime.
 Again, the solicited person doesn't have to agree to commit the crime and the prosecutor is not required to prove a crime was actually committed.